reema0814/Azure-Synapse-Analytics-Day/Azure Synapse + Power BI Extension Module/06-Develop-a-Power-BI-Model.md

 ### Summary

 In this exercise, you used Power BI Desktop to develop a data model over your Azure Synapse Wide World Importers (WWI) data warehouse.
-It comprises six tables.
+The data model allowed you to publish a semantic layer over the data warehouse.
+Comprising six tables, it defines relationships, hierarchies, calculations, and friendly and consistent names.
+The data model is an intuitive and high performance source for Power BI reports.